temporalio/documentation/docs/java/activities.md

 ## Activity heartbeats

-Some Activities are long-running.
+Activities can be long-running.
+In these cases the Activity execution timeouts should be set to be longer than the maximum predicted time of the Activity execution.
+In those cases it can happen that an Activity execution is started and cannot proceed, or fails to continue its execution for some reasons.
+With our long set execution timeout the calling Workflow will not be able to time out the Activity and retry it or fail it until this timeout is reached.

-To react to a crash quickly, use the heartbeat mechanism.
+In order to react quickly to crashes of long-running Activities you can use the Activity heartbeat mechanism.
+You can set a short heartbeat timeout in order to detect Activity issues and react to them without having to wait for the long Activity execution timeout to complete first.

 `Activity.getExecutionContext().heartbeat()` lets the Temporal service know that the Activity is still alive.
-You can piggyback `details` on an Activity heartbeat.
-If an Activity times out, the last value of `details` is included in the `ActivityTimeoutException` delivered to a Workflow.
+The `Activity.getExecutionContext().heartbeat()` can take an argument which represents heartbeat `details`.
+If an Activity times out, the last heartbeat `details` will be included in the thrown `ActivityTimeoutException` which can be caught by the calling Workflow.
-Then the Workflow can pass the details to the next Activity invocation.
+The Workflow then can use the `details` information to pass to the next Activity invocation if needed.

-This acts as a periodic checkpoint mechanism for the progress of an Activity.
+Following is an example of using Activity heartbeat:

 ```java
 public class FileProcessingActivitiesImpl implements FileProcessingActivities {